ferdium/ferdium-recipes/docs/frontend_api.md

 ### isImage(url)

 A utility method that can be used to verify if a url is an image.
-Returns `1` if is image and `0` if it is not an image.
+Returns `true` if is image and `false` if it is not an image.

 #### Arguments